Scalable and Efficient Neural Speech Coding: A Hybrid Design: End-to-End Neural Waveform Codec (NWC)

-We adjust the entropy of $\bbeta$ to indirectly control the codec's bitrate, because the entropy serves as the lower bound of $g(\tilde{h}_n)$ based on Shannon's entropy theory.
-We first estimate the entropy using the sample distribution,
+\zhenk{We alter the entropy of $\bbeta$ to adjust the codec's bitrate, since the entropy serves as the lower bound of $g(\tilde{h}_n)$ based on Shannon's entropy theory.
+The entropy, $\mathcal{H}(\bbeta)$, is estimated with the sample distribution,